holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 - **(c) Reaction Round:** Next, each participant except the Proposer may share reactions to the Proposal, one person at a time.
 The Facilitator must immediately stop any out-of-turn comments, any attempts to engage others in a dialog, and any reactions to other reactions instead of to the Proposal.
 - **(d) Amend & Clarify:** Next, the Proposer may share comments in response to the reactions and make amendments to the Proposal.
 However, the primary intent of any amendments must be to better address the Proposer’s Tension, and not Tensions raised by others.
 The Facilitator must immediately stop comments by anyone other than the Proposer or Secretary.
 Any engagement by the Secretary must focus solely on capturing the amended Proposal.
 - **(e) Objection Round:** Next, each participant, one at a time, may raise potential Objections to adopting the Proposal.
 The Facilitator must stop and disallow discussion or responses of any kind.
 The Facilitator may test Objections, and must capture any valid Objections.
 If there are no valid Objections, the Proposal is adopted.
 - **(f) Integration:** If there are valid Objections, the Facilitator then focuses on each one, one at a time.
-For each, the participants brainstorm to find a potential change to the Proposal to resolve the Objection.
+For each, the participants brainstorm to find a potential amendment to the Proposal to resolve the Objection.
 The Facilitator marks an Objection resolved once the Objector confirms that the amended Proposal would not trigger the Objection, and the Proposer confirms that it still addresses the Tension.
 During this step, the Facilitator must apply the rules of integration described in this Article.
 Once all Objections are resolved, the Facilitator moves back to the Objection round with the amended Proposal.

 #### 3.3.6 Integrative Election Process